Serviced Apartments in Poland

 Common questions about serviced apartments in Poland

-What are the visa requirements for long-term stays in Poland?
+What are the visa requirements for staying in Poland for 30+ nights?

-How does the cost of living in Poland compare to other European countries?
+What is the cost of living in Poland compared to other European countries?

-Poland offers a relatively low cost of living compared to Western European countries, with affordable housing, food, transport, and entertainment options.
-However, costs can vary between cities, with Warsaw and Krakow being more expensive than smaller towns.
+Poland offers a relatively low cost of living compared to Western European countries, with affordable dining, transportation, and entertainment options.
+However, prices in cities like Warsaw and Krakow can be higher due to their popularity and business significance.

-Which Polish cities are best for business travelers?
+Which cities in Poland are best for long stays?

 Is English widely spoken in Poland?